Beneath towering aqueducts and grand Roman structures, there thrived a force that was the true embodiment of the empire's might: the Roman soldier.

 Yet, the castrum was not just about administration and storage.
 The barracks, where the soldiers lived, were a hive of activity.

-Arranged in a series of contubernia, each housing unit accommodated eight men, who not only shared sleeping quarters but also the camaraderie of shared experiences.
+Arranged in a series of contubernia, each housing unit accommodated eight men, who lived together and bonded over their experiences.

 Beyond the barracks, the castrum often boasted workshops, bathhouses, and sometimes even amphitheaters.